 Boulder is home to the University of Colorado, the iconic Pearl Street Mall, and the majestic Flatirons and Flagstaff Mountain.
 Nestled against the foothills, this picturesque community appeals to a wide variety of people, especially outdoor enthusiasts.
 An endless number of trails erupt in, around and through the center of town, along creeks and into the foothills.
 Cyclists enjoy challenging rides up the four canyons -- Boulder, Sunshine, Four Mile and Lefthand -- located to the west of Boulder.

-Cherry Hills Village and Los Altos, CA
+Cherry Hills Village, CO and Los Altos, CA

 Cherry Hills Village neighborhood is renowned for its exclusive rural atmosphere, luxurious homes and elevated quality of life.
 Cherry Hills Village is one of Denver's most affluent and prestigious neighborhoods.